-The organizational structure of the CDL is based on five core programs, which are each led by a program manager and supported by a dedicated team of analysts and programmers.
-Additionally, the CDL has five groups that provide services to support the programs and the overall management of the broader organization.
+The organizational structure of the CDL is based on four core programs, which are each led by a program manager and supported by a dedicated team of analysts and programmers.
+Additionally, the CDL has four groups that provide services to support the programs and the overall management of the broader organization.

 Governance and Advisory Structure